 2. Łeba, Poland

-Rippling sands, shifting dunes and quiet forests characterize the landscape around Łeba, a working fishing port that also happens to be a great place to tuck into halibut and chips.
-The local dune-scape harbours historical secrets too: just behind the beach 3km west of the village lies the Launchpad Museum, displaying the rocket testing site used by Germany in World War II.
+Łeba is known for its rippling sands, shifting dunes, and quiet forests.
+It's a working fishing port and a great place to enjoy halibut and chips.
+The local dunes hide historical secrets too: just behind the beach, 3km west of the village, is the Launchpad Museum.
+It displays the rocket testing site used by Germany in World War II.
+The museum now includes interactive displays and educational programs about the history of rocketry.

 Łeba © Pawel Kazmierczak/Shutterstock